 The Angel of Yahweh relocated to the rear of the camp in the 'light season'.

-The towering walls of water on either side of the Israelites as they hurried to the other shore during the 'night season'.
+The towering walls of water were on either side of the Israelites as they hurried to the other shore during the 'night season'.
 The sea water crashes, enveloping the doomed Egyptians in the morning just before dawn of the next day.

 14:25 And took off their chariot wheels, that they drave them heavily: so that the Egyptians said, Let us flee from the face of Israel; for Yahweh fighteth for them against the Egyptians.